Xochistlahuaca

 Xochistlahuaca is a town in Xochistlahuaca Municipality located in the southeast corner of the Mexican state of Guerrero.
-It is part of this state's Costa Chica region and while near the Pacific Ocean, most of the territory is mountainous.
+It is part of the state's Costa Chica region and while near the Pacific Ocean, most of the territory is mountainous.
 The population is dominated by the indigenous Amuzgo ethnicity, whose women are noted for their traditional hand woven garments, especially the huipil, which is made both for home use and for sale outside the area.

 Toponymy

-The name Xochistlahuaca comes from the nahuatl xochitl (flower) and ixtlahuatlan (plain); "plain of the flowers".
+The name Xochistlahuaca comes from the Nahuatl xochitl (flower) and ixtlahuatlan (plain); "plain of the flowers".

 The town

 The center of population and of the Amuzgos in Guerrero is the town of Xochistlahuaca with a population of 4,152.
 It is located in rugged territory at an elevation of 390 meters above sea level.

 The town is home to a communal Amuzgo radio station called Radio Ñomndaa (Word of water, referring to the Amuzgo language).
 It has become notable for its advocacy on Amuzgo issues locally and nationally.

 The Museo Comunitario Amuzgo has two halls.
 One contains pre-Hispanic pieces, other historical items such as those from the Mexican Revolution and other antiques.
 The other is dedicated to the Amuzgo handcrafts, especially textiles, and photographs related to the Amuzgo people.